LRT-Diffusion: Calibrated Risk-Aware Guidance for Diffusion Policies: Method: LRT-Diffusion

 \subsection{Inference}

 We calibrate $\tau$ once per \emph{(task, model, gate hyperparameters)} on a held-out state set, using the same frozen sampler as in Alg.~\ref{alg:lrt} (and Alg.~\ref{alg:calib} for the Monte-Carlo procedure).
-Thereafter, all rollouts simply call Alg.~\ref{alg:lrt} with this fixed $\hat\tau$; no re-calibration is needed unless $(\beta_{\max},\delta)$ or the optional $Q$-composition change.
-The returned $a_0$ is on the standardized scale and is mapped to the environment as $a_{\mathrm{env}}=a_0\odot\mathrm{std}_a+\mathrm{mean}_a$ (then clipped to action bounds).
+Thereafter, all rollouts simply call Alg.~\ref{alg:lrt} with this fixed $\hat\tau$; no re-calibration is needed unless hyperparameters change.
+The final $a_0$ is un-standardized and clipped before deployment (Alg.~\ref{alg:lrt}).